Save Time Setting Up Your Business By Starting Off With the Right Resources

 I like to keep things simple, so I usually buy my domain names from the same company that I use to host my website: Hostgator.
 Having a single billing account with Hostgator for my domain and hosting simplifies things compared to buying a domain from one company, and your hosting from another.
 Buying your domain from Hostgator is pretty cheap too – less than the cost of eating out for dinner.

 Step 2: Sign Up With a Hosting Provider

 This is just an intimidating name for “the company that allows your website content to show up online.”
 I’m oversimplifying things with that definition, but the main thing you need to know is that without them, no-one can see your website.

 I use Hostgator and I LOVE them.
-Their customer service is fantastic, and they have an extensive library of online help.
+Their customer service is fantastic, their prices are great, and they have an extensive library of online help.
 I usually use their live chat feature when I need assistance, and they’ve never disappointed me.
 Help has always arrived quickly, and they stay online with me until my problem is solved.